-- The travel date fell the day before a public holiday in December 2015 and March 2018.
+- The travel date fell the day before a public holiday in March 2018 and December 2020.

 - The travel date fell the day after a public holiday in April 2018 and December 2018.

 - The return travel date fell the day before a public holiday for the March 2020 and March 2022 surveys.

 November 2017 change to Restricted Economy index: From November 2017, refunds of Jetstar's Restricted Economy products (Starter with Max) for cancellations are only available in the form of vouchers.
 Vouchers may only be redeemed for other Jetstar products and are therefore considered by BITRE to be closer to a transfer than a full refund.
 This change in Jetstar's product places it outside BITRE's definition of a restricted economy fare, which has resulted in a sharp increase in the restricted economy index for November 2017.